cloudyspells/PSWattTime/README.md

 on registering an account.
 NOTE: You can only register via the API.
 Currently no GUI exists for registration.

-You will also need the _Az_ PowerShell Module for Azure installed and connected to your Azure account.
+You will also need the _Az.Resources_ PowerShell Module for Azure installed and connected to your Azure account.
 See
 [the installation manual]('https://learn.microsoft.com/en-us/powershell/azure/install-az-ps') for the _Az_ module for instructions.